 We have been talking about how hope can mislead us if our hope is in the wrong thing.
 Today we see how failure to have the correct hope in Christ leads us to not trust Him as the Savior.

-These Jewish leaders in Jesus time had lost their sense of true hope in the coming of the Messiah that they claimed to want.
+The Jewish leaders in Jesus’ time had lost their sense of true hope in the coming of the Messiah they claimed to want.
 They were focused on what would best fit their ideal of a Messiah and therefore missed the Promised One in front of them.
 And if that wasn’t bad enough, they came to hate this One sent from God because He led people to question their authority.
-They didn’t want a Messiah that would not live under their rules.
+They didn’t want a Messiah who wouldn’t live by their rules.

 Making It Personal

-Do you struggle with the thought that Jesus is the only hope that has eternal value?
-What is something that you have been hoping for that only has earthy value?
-What do you hope for that has eternal value?
+Do you struggle with the thought that Jesus is the only hope which has eternal value?
+What is something you have been hoping for which only has earthy value?
+What do you hope for which has eternal value?

 Making It Personal Kids

 Why did Jesus come to earth?
 Why did He have to die?
-Can we hope for eternal life because of His death?
+Can you hope for eternal life because of His death?